 - Dorothea Lasky

 A winner of the RATTLE Poetry Prize, he serves on the Editorial Board of Alice James Books, and he is the Director of the Unamuno Poem Project, an initiative aimed at fostering dialogue between English-language and Spanish-language poetics.
-His writing has appeared in The Yale Review, The Southern Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, FIELD, Passages North, and other publications.
+His writing has appeared in The Yale Review, The Southern Review, The Missouri Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, Passages North, Tin House, and other publications.